jjnunez11/antidep_pred_replication/README.md

 2. Place your .csv files with the X and y matrices you want to run (or ours as downloaded) into the data directory above
 3. Run the machine learning with [run_results](./code/run_results.py) script.
 This script calls [run_result](./code/run_results.py), assuming the filename of the dataset csv's will be passed along, minus the '.csv' ending.

+### Code Versions
+The project's code was last completely ran in October, 2020.
+The following versions were used:
+Python 3.6.10
+scikit-learn 0.23.1
+pandas 1.0.5
+numpy 1.17.0
+scipy 1.5.0